blockchainsllc/in3-docs/docs/api-java.md

 ``String``  **data**
 ========== ==========
 ```

 ##### addKeyStore

-Adds a key to the wallet and returns it's public address.
+Adds a key to the wallet and returns its public address.

  > public `String` addKeyStore([`String`](#class-string) jsonData, [`String`](#class-string) passphrase);